awslabs/amazon-neptune-tools/README.md

 You can use [neptune-export](neptune-export/) to export an Amazon Neptune database to the bulk load CSV format used by the Amazon Neptune bulk loader.
 Alternatively, you can supply your own queries to neptune-export and unload the results to CSV.

+### Glue Neptune

+[glue-neptune](glue-neptune/) is a Python library for AWS Glue that helps writing data to Amazon Neptune from Glue jobs.
+With glue-neptune you can:
+* Get Neptune connection information from the Glue Data Catalog
+* Create label and node and edge ID columns in DynamicFrames, named in accordance with the Neptune CSV bulk load format for property graphs
+* Write from DynamicFrames directly to Neptune

 ## License

 This library is licensed under the Apache 2.0 License.